 Early Years Pupil Premium (EYPP)

-The Early Years Pupil Premium (EYPP) is additional funding for early years providers to improve the education they provide and the outcomes for some three- and four-year-old children.
+Early Years Pupil Premium (EYPP) is additional funding for early years providers to improve the education and outcomes for eligible children.
 Ofsted may require evidence when your setting is inspected to show how the funding has been used and that the gap in children’s outcomes has narrowed when providers have been in receipt of this funding.

 -